-It would be hard to say which are my favourites, but at the top of mind would be the work with Warner Bros for the pamoja Mtaani Video game, Phy, Rabbit, Kiu, Khaligraph, Atemi and Ksouth, Eric Wainaina, and even the Omenerds Podcast!!
+It would be hard to say which are my favorites, but at the top of my mind would be the work with Warner Bros for the pamoja Mtaani Video game, Phy, Rabbit, Kiu, Khaligraph, Atemi and Ksouth, Eric Wainaina, and even the Omenerds Podcast!!
 I also loved the work we did on Coke Studio, as well as Maisha Superstar.

 3. Why did you think Waabeh, the audio marketplace for music, was a good idea?

-It is a good idea as there is growing audience that actually wants to buy music, online, and without stress.
+It is a good idea as there is a growing audience that actually wants to buy music, online, and without stress.
 Waabeh created value for both the musicians and their fans.